 - GCSE /Higher/international equivalent Chemistry qualification.
 A pass in the International Academic Projects distance-learning course Chemistry for Conservators is an acceptable alternative.
 See http://www.academicprojects.co.uk/ .

 - Good manual skills – demonstrated by examples, preferably of stitching – examples are brought to interview.

 - Previous conservation or museum experience is not an essential requirement, although it is necessary to demonstrate an interest in this work.
 It is recommended that candidates visit local conservation laboratories to gain a good insight into the type of work that goes on.
 Contact details can be provided.

-A personal statement and sample of academic writing are also required.
+A personal statement, a reference and sample of academic writing are also required.

 English language requirements